 (1) Licensees shall make reports required by paragraphs (A) and (B) of this rule by telephone to the department's twenty-four hour number, 614-644-2727.
 To the extent that the information is available at the time of notification, the information provided in these reports must include:

-(c) The exact location of the event;
+(b) Date, time, and exact location of the event;

 (2) Each licensee who makes a report required by paragraph (A) or (B) of this rule shall submit a written follow-up report within thirty days of the initial report.
 Written reports prepared pursuant to other regulations may be submitted to fulfill this requirement if the reports contain all of the necessary information and the appropriate distribution is made.
 These written reports must be sent to the director in accordance with rule 3701:1-56-12 of the Administrative Code.
 The reports must include the following: